Metrical Diophantine approximation for quaternions: Real and complex metrical

 \subsection{Metrical \DA{} for real numbers}

 Historically, metrical \DA{} began with Borel's study of the set

-where $W_v=\R$ for $v\le 2$ and is null for $v>2$~\cite{Borel12}.
+where $W_v=\R$ for $v\leqslant 2$ and is null for $v>2$~\cite{Borel12}.
 More generally, the function $x\mapsto x^{-v}$ is replaced by an {\it{approximation function}} $\Psi$, defined here to be a function $\Psi\colon (0,\infty)\to (0,\infty)$ with $\Psi(x)\to 0$ as $x\to\infty$.
 One studies the Lebesgue measure $|W(\Psi)|$ of the set

 of {\em{$\Psi$-approximable numbers}}.
-Unless otherwise stated, the approximation function $\Psi$ will be taken to be decreasing (which we take to mean non-increasing).
+Unless otherwise stated, the approximation function $\Psi$ will be taken to be decreasing (which we will take to mean non-increasing).

 For technical reasons, it is often better to work within a compact set and we choose the subset $V(\Psi):=W(\Psi)\cap [0,1]$.
 There is no loss in generality since $\R$ is the union of integer translates of $[0,1]$, the integers $\Z$ are a null set and Lebesgue measure is translation invariant, allowing the measure of $W(\Psi)$ to be deduced from that of $V(\Psi)$.
+In particular, $V(\Psi)$ is full (in $[0,1]$) iff $A(\Psi)$ is full (in $\R$).
 Four of the principal results -- the Four Peaks -- in the theory for $\R$ now follow.